romeoad/javafx-mandelbrot/README.md

 There are two command line arguments:

-* width for setting canvas width (*if it is less then 200 it will become 200 due to labels length*)
+* width for setting canvas width (*if it is less then 200 it will become 200 due to label lengths*)
 * height for setting canvas height (*a few pixels will be added to accomodate labels and buttons*)

 Basically if you start it like: